 Here are our top 3 tips for acting on your PSAT score report:

-What Is the PSAT and Is It Important?
+What Is the PSAT?

 The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT®) is a standardized test administered by the College Board and co-sponsored by the National Merit Scholarship Corporation, which is supposed to measure a student’s readiness for college by testing their skills in reading, writing, and math.
 It also initiates a student’s participation in the National Merit Scholarship Competition, which awards scholarships to more than 15,000 seniors each year.

 The PSAT test is designed to mirror the SAT up to a certain level of difficulty, and thereby give an accurate assessment of how a student will do on actual SAT tests in future months.
 You should think of it as a baseline for your future test scores, one from which to increase.
+The test takes 2 hours and 45 minutes and includes 139 questions split among three sections: Reading, Writing and Language, and Math.

-The score is NOT important to your college applications, but it IS important to how you plan for and tackle the admissions tests you will use as part of your applications.
+The score is NOT important to your college applications, but it CAN BE important to how you plan for and tackle the admissions tests you will use as part of your applications.
 A thorough analysis of your score report will identify areas to focus your prep time on before your first actual test.

 Getting Your Score